slavadubrov/rag-evals-demo/docs/metrics/lost-in-the-middle.md

 ) -> PositionEvalResult
 ```

-Pass an `is_correct` callable so the harness stays domain-agnostic — exact match for short answers, embedding cosine threshold for open-ended, LLM judge if you need it.
+Pass an `is_correct` callable so the harness stays domain-agnostic: exact match for short answers, embedding cosine threshold for open-ended ones, an LLM judge if you need it.

 ## How to run